Project ABC Overview

-The over-arching goal of Project ABC (which stands for Adaptive Behavioral Competencies) is to understand what factors help children become well adjusted and competent socially and academically.
+The over-arching goal of Project ABC is to understand what factors help children become well adjusted and competent socially and academically.

 This study examines the factors that help young children regulate their emotions and behaviors.
 These social and emotional skills are important to help children make a smooth transition into formal schooling so they can be successful learners and become good citizens in the classroom with peers and teachers.
 Our research is showing that self-regulatory behaviors are basic and necessary for children to achieve their interpersonal and academic goals.